chriscareycode/nagiostv-react/README.md

 Originally it was written in PHP for Nagios 3 and used the ndoutils package to get status. ndoutils would write the statuses into a MySQL database, and the UI would read the statuses from the database.
 This ended up being a very painful install for many, requires a database server, and the database size continuously grew and needed maintenance and trimming.

-Later I released JavaScript versions which used "MK livestatus", and experimented with another another version using "status-json".
+Later I released vanilla JavaScript and Ember.js versions which used "MK livestatus", and experimented with another another version using "status-json".
 These seemed a lot better since they got rid of the database requirement, but still required installation that many users were not willing or able to do.

-Now with Nagios 4, Nagios Core 4.0.7 and newer comes with [new JSON CGI's built-in](https://labs.nagios.com/2014/06/19/exploring-the-new-json-cgis-in-nagios-core-4-0-7-part-1/).
-This allows NagiosTV to read status data from Nagios with no external dependencies.
+In 2014 with the release of Nagios Core 4.0.7, we got [new JSON CGI's built-in](https://labs.nagios.com/2014/06/19/exploring-the-new-json-cgis-in-nagios-core-4-0-7-part-1/).
+This allows NagiosTV (and other third-party apps) to read status data from Nagios with no external dependencies.

+In 2018, with the increased popularity of the React JavaScript ecosystem, I started this new project to replace the previous version written in Ember.js.

-This project is the latest in many rewrites of NagiosTV.
-It uses React, connecting to the new Nagios CGIs.
+This project is the latest in many rewrites of NagiosTV over the years using different tech stacks.
+This one uses React, and TypeScript, and connecting to Nagios with the Nagios CGIs.
 More recently, MK Livestatus connector was added.

 Development
 -------------